wks/homepage-source/blog/_posts/2024-02-22-ospp-good-bad-ugly.md

 [Institute of Software, China Academy of Science (ISCAS)][ISCAS].
 According to OSPP's official website, it is an explicit goal of OSPP to 'build the open source software supply chain together'.
-Similar to Google Summer of Code (GSoC), OSPP funds students (not limited to Chinese) to participate in free software projects for three months (from July to September) in Summer.
+Similar to Google Summer of Code (GSoC), OSPP funds students (not limited to Chinese nationals) to participate in free software projects for three months (from July to September) in Summer.

--   For students, such activities give them motivations to participate, for the love of FOSS or just some extra cash.
+-   For students, such events give them motivations to make contribution, for the love of FOSS or just some extra cash.
--   For FOSS projects, such activities give them an opportunity to attract contributors, and also get some low-priority tasks done while main contributors are busy with high-priority issues.
+-   For FOSS projects, such events give them an opportunity to attract contributors, and also get some low-priority tasks done while main contributors are busy with high-priority issues.
 -   For the organiser, ISCAS, and the Chinese government backing it, this event